-What should I expect when I arrive for one of your sittings?
+What should I expect when I arrive for a virtual sitting?

 The schedule of each sitting is simple:

-- We simply try to quiet down while you wait for Michael to enter and give a quick introductory talk.
+- We simply try to quiet down while you wait for Michael to enter the Zoom Room and give a quick introductory talk.

 - We meditate for around thirty minutes.

-- We have a question and answer session until 9:00pm.
+- We have a question and answer session until about 8:30pm.

 What does the word sangha mean?

 It’s a Sanskrit word that means something like “group”.
 This can be a small sitting group like ours or as big as the global community.
 Regardless, it’s all sangha.